gmarko/protocols/Smart Contract Design.md

 2. Verify that the timestamp passed to the circuit is correct
 3. Process conditional transactions
 4. Verify and update max trading fee
-5. Verify the zero knowledge proof by calling the "verifyProofs" interface in the BlockVerifier contract
+5. Verify the zero knowledge proof by calling the `verifyProofs` interface in the BlockVerifier contract

 ### Function "deposit"

-The "deposit" function allows users to deposit their funds.
+The `deposit` function allows users to deposit their funds.

 ```
 function deposit(address from,address to,address tokenAddress,uint248 amount, bytes extraData)